 Internal Medicine, General Consultation Service (Minnesota)

-Students are assigned to the general internal medicine consultation service covering Saint Marys Hospital and Rochester Methodist Hospital.
+Students are assigned to the general internal medicine consultation service covering Saint Marys Campus and Methodist Campus of Mayo Clinic Hospital.
 They will be working as part of a team with two internal medicine residents and a consultant.

 - Learn the principles of effective medical consultation.